Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Introduction

 This screening process resulted in the removal of approximately 5\% of all cubes as defectives.
 After the screening of cubes, a plane comprising 192$\times$182 cubes was formed by threading fishing lines through the fiber holes of the cubes.
 In total, 56 planes were assembled for the SuperFGD.
 Then, after the installation of the 56 planes in the SuperFGD mechanical box, the fishing lines were replaced by WLS fibers.
 Owing to the cube screening using the stainless-steel rods and the alignment of cube holes using the fishing lines, all fibers were successfully inserted during assembly, with no significant degradation or breakage observed.

 However, this screening was performed entirely by hand, requiring considerable human effort and time to process the large number of cubes.
 Each 15$\times$15 cube batch took over an hour to inspect, corresponding to more than 16 seconds per cube.
 Furthermore, because the decision to reject a cube was based on the perceived stress on the rods, the process lacked quantitative and reproducible criteria.
+In addition, because the screening was performed with cubes assembled in an array, the judgment for an individual cube was not fully independent and could be affected by the quality of neighboring cubes.

 Given the excellent performance of the SuperFGD and its potential for future neutrino experiments such as DUNE~\cite{bib:dune}, which is considering the use of larger detectors with similar structures for near detectors, it is essential to develop a more efficient, quantitative, and high-precision quality inspection and screening method.